mathyingulu1/MathyBooksStore/MathyBooksStore/README.txt

 and modify it
-8:18 im gonna create also the file called _EditAndBackToListButton.cshtml inside the same folder 8:23 modify the CategoryRepository.cs file inside the Repository folder
+8:18 im gonna create also the file called _EditAndBackToListButton.cshtml inside the same folder 8:23 modify the CategoryRepository.cs file inside the Repository folder 8:30 getting errors inside the CoverTypeRepository and CategoryRepository.cs files arghhh...